openshift/training/05-Services-Routing-Complete-Example.md

 don't have to keep track of our pods manually.

 Right now there are no endpoints in the service -- there are no matching pods.
+The view in the web console will be pretty boring.
 Let's fix that.

 ## Add Pods to the Service
-We can use our quota test file to launch some pods again.
+We can use another test file to launch some pods again.
 These pods all have the label "name:hello-openshift".
 When we create them, and they finally come to life, we should see them come up in the service's endpoint list.

-Go ahead and create them again:
+As `joe`:

-    oc create -f ~training/content/hello-service-pods.json
+    oc create -f ~/training/content/hello-service-pods.json

-You'll still get the error about quota -- we're still trying to create 4 pods when we're only allowed 3.

 Wait a few moments and then describe your service: